codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+Velcro… What a rip-off.

 ## Daily Trivia

-How long is an IPv6 address?
+What is the main CPU is the Sega Mega Drive / Sega Genesis?
- 1. 128 bits
+ 1. Zilog Z80
- 2. 128 bytes
+ 2. Yamaha YM2612
- 3. 64 bits
+ 3. Motorola 68000
- 4. 32 bits
+ 4. Intel 8088

 <details>
   <summary>Answer</summary>
-  128 bits
+  Motorola 68000
 </details>